Bathing

 Extra Support (If Needed)

 Some dogs need a little help staying relaxed, especially if they’ve had rough grooming experiences.
-Always talk with your vet before adding supplements, especially for giant breeds.
+Always talk with your vet before adding supplements.
+Generally, if you know it’s bath day, it might be a good idea to start the day off with a couple of these treats.
+Maybe a couple more a little before bath time (if your dog needs it).

 Best Practice